Security

 The system is split so that each part has the least access it needs to do its job:

-• Analysis worker (Railway) — an isolated container that does the heavy work, including headless-browser network capture.
-It's reachable only with a shared WORKER_SECRET, never directly by agents.
+• Analysis worker — an isolated container that does the heavy work, including headless-browser network capture.
+It's reachable only with an internal shared secret, never directly by agents.

-• Data & auth (Supabase) — Postgres with row-level security plus managed authentication.
+• Data & auth — a managed database with row-level security plus managed authentication.

 Agents only ever talk to the public proxy at ejector.dev.
 The worker and database are internal and aren't exposed to them.